 The Eye and Immune Privilege

 It is often said that the eyes are the window to the soul.
 But we might also think of the eye as a doorway to medical breakthroughs.
-This is because the eye has a unique relationship with the body’s immune system.
-The eye enjoys a special status called immune privilege, making it an ideal environment for researching certain therapies.
+This is because the eye is one of a few sites in the body with something called immune privilege.
+That special status makes the eye an ideal environment for researching certain therapies for treating vision loss.

 Another reason the eye is a good place for researching new therapies?
 It is relatively easy to reach and see inside of the structure.
 That makes implanting cells in the eye much easier than other areas of the body.